shariq1989/cookbook/content/recipe/Butter_Chicken.md

 #### Can I freeze butter chicken?

-Butter chicken freezes well.
-First, allow the dish to cool completely and add it to a freezer-safe container.
+Yes, first allow the dish to cool completely and add it to a freezer-safe container.
 It will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on the stovetop and prepare your sides.